-- [1] Gaming Percentage Fees are reported in the month following the month of actual gaming activity. - [2] Amounts are reported quarterly. - [3] The rate of the Modified Business Tax for non-financial institutions was changed in FY 2010, FY 2012 and again in FY 2014, which accounts for most of the year-over-year change in revenues in those years.
-In FY 2010 and FY 2011, the rate was 0.5% on taxable wages up to \$62,500 per quarter ware not taxed, while those above \$62,500 were taxed at 1.17%.
-In FY 2014 and FY 2015, taxable wages up to \$85,000 per quarter were not taxed, while those above \$85,000 were taxed at 1.17%.
-In FY 2014 and FY 2015, taxable wages up to \$85,000 per quarter were not taxed, while those above \$85,000 were taxed at 1.17%.
-Starting in FY 2016, the rate for non-financial institutions is permanently increased to 1.475%. - on taxable wages that exceed \$50,000 per quarter and the rate for entities subject to the net proceeds of minerals tax is increased to 2.0%, the same rate paid by financial institutions [4] The 2013 and 2015 Regular Sessions and 2014 Special Session of the State Legislature authorized several tax credit programs that directly reduce the tax liability of a taxpayer and thereby decrease certain General Fund revenue - collections.
+[1] Gaming Percentage Fees are reported in the month following the month of actual gaming activity

+[2] Amounts are reported quarterly.

+[3] The rate of the Modified Business Tax for non-financial institutions was changed in FY 2010, FY 2012 and again in FY 2014, which accounts for most of the year-over-year change in revenues in those years.
+In FY 2010 and FY 2011, the rate was 0.5% on taxable wages up to \$62,500 per quarter and 1.17% on taxable wages waves \$62,500.
+In FY 2012 and FY 2013, taxable wages up to \$62,500 per quarter were not taxed, while those above \$62,500 were taxed at 1.17%.
+In FY 2014 and FY 2015, taxable wages up to \$82,500 per quarter were not taxed, while those above \$85,000 were taxed at 1.17%.
+Starting in FY 2015, taxable wages up to \$85,000 per quarter and the rate for entities subject to the net proceeds of minerals tax is increased to 2.0%, the same rate adid by financial institutions.

+[4] The 2013 and 2015 Regular Sessions and 2014 Special Session of the State Legislature authorized several tax credit programs that directly reduce the tax liability of a taxpayer and thereby decrease certain General Fund revenue collections.
 See Page 3 for detailed tax credit program information.

-[5] Effective October 1, 2015, the structure and tax rate for the live entertainment tax administered by the Gaming Control Board for live entertainment at licensed gaming establishments and the Department of Taxation for live - entertainment at all non-gaming establishments.
+collections.
+See Page 3 for detailed tax credit program information.
+[5] Effective October 1, 2015, the structure and tax rate for the live entertainment tax administered by the Gaming Control Board for live entertainment at licensed gaming establishments and the Department of Taxation for live entertainment at all non-gaming establishments.
 The provisions establish a single 9% tax rate for all venues over 200 people and eliminate the tax on food, beverages and merchandise.
 [6] The State imposes a tax of 80 cents per package of 20 cigarettes, 70 cents of which is retained by the State.
+The 2009 Legislature permanently lowered the collection allowance provided to a taxpayer for collecting and remitting

+[6] The State imposes a tax of 80 cents per package of 20 cigarettes, 70 cents of which is retained by the State.
 The 2009 Legislature permanently lowered the collection allowance provided to a taxpayer for collecting and remitting cigarette taxes from 0.5% to 0.25%, effective July 1, 2009.
-The excise tax on cigarettes increases to \$1.80 beginning on July 1, 2015, of which \$1.70 is deposited into the State General Func - cigarette taxes from 0.5% to 0.25%, effective July 1, 2009.
-The excise tax on cigarettes increases to \$1.80 beginning on July 1, 2015, of which \$1.70 is deposited into the State General Func [7] Commercial Recording fee increased by \$25 beginning in FY 2016.
-[8] A passenger carrier excise tax is equal to 3% of the fare charged to the passenger.
-For transportation network companies, the excise tax became effective on May 29, 2015, and August 28, 2015, for common motor carriers and - taxicabs.
+The excise tax on cigarettes increases to \$1.80 beginning on July 1, 2015, of which \$1.70 is deposited into the State General Func [7] Commercial Recording fee increases to \$25 beginning in FY 2016.

+[3] A passenger carrier excise tax is equal to 3% of the fare charged to the passenger.
+For transportation network companies, the excise tax became effective on May 29, 2015, and August 28, 2015, for common motor carriers and taxicabs.
 The first \$5,000,000 collected in each biennium is required to be deposited to the Highway Fund with the remainder deposited to the General Fund.